GiGurra/heisenberg/README.md

   * I know - Heisenberg is young.
 We'll make it faster if it turns out to be slow

 * Hey - you said no reflection!
-  *Sorry, I lied.
-Heisenberg uses TypeTags to produce error messages.
+  * Heisenberg uses TypeTags to produce error messages.
 But it shouldn't impact happy path performance.

 ## Try it